sigmod/sqlpp/document.md

     {"message-id":11,"author-id":1,"in-response-to":1,"sender-location":point("38.97,77.49"),"message":" can't stand at&t its plan is terrible"}

 ## <a id="Select_clauses">SELECT clauses
-A `SELECT` clause always return a collection, no matter the enclosing select statement is a top-level query or a subquery.
+A `SELECT` clause always returns a collection - it does not matter if the enclosing select statement is a top-level query or a subquery.

 ### <a id="Select_element">Select element/value/raw
 `SELECT ELEMENT expression` returns a collection that consists of evaluation results of the expression, one per binding tuple.